lynnfaraday/aresmush.com/_root/fs3/fs3.3/mechanics.md

 ## Base Mechanic

-The basic FS3 mechanic is Attribute + Skill number of 8-sided dice against a target number of 6.
+The basic FS3 mechanic is Attribute + (Skill * 1.5) number of 8-sided dice against a target number of 7.

+The 1.5 multipler accounts for the fact that the skill rating scale was compressed between FS3 2.0 and 3.0.
+It also gives a little more wiggle room for modifiers.

 ## Routine Roll